-Final assembly.
-The final assembly involves mounting the circuit box and both coils to the inspect There are, of course, innumerable ways in which this can be done.
-The distance between the coils is not critical and can very anywhere from five to ten fest.
-Similarly, the batterics can be carried separately, or they can be attached to the frame.
-The inspect itself can be constructed of aluminum, word, or plastice but it should not be made of ferrous metal.
-Moreover, the only must be oriented so that their axes are perpendicular to that of the frame.
+The final assembly involves mounting the circuit box and both coils to a frame.
+There are, of course, innumerable ways in which this can be done.
+The distance between the coils is not critical, and can vary anywhere from five to 10 feet.
+Similarly, the batteries can be carried separately, or they can be attached to the frame.
+The frame itself can be constructed of aluminum, wood, or plastic, but should not be made of ferrous metal.
+Moreover, the coils must be oriented so that their axes are perpendicular to that of the frame.

-Given these constraints, our projective (see Figure 1) was constructed in the following manner.
-The frame consisted of a six foot long hollow aluminum root one inch square in cross section.
-The coils were positioned at either end of this rod with the capped end of each bottle pointing in the same direction perpendicular to the rod.
-Each coil was mounted with two aluminum bolts which passed down through the rod and into the tapped holes in the top of the plexiglass coil assembly.
-The circuit box was attached with aluminum brackets directly below the center of the frame leaving enough space between the rod and the top of the box to allow one to use the center of the rod as a hand-grip.
-The batteries were secured to a belt around the operator's waist.
+Given these constraints, our prototype (see FIG. 1) was constructed in the following manner.
+The frame consisted of a 6-ft. long, hollow aluminum rod, 1-inch square in cross-section.
+The coils were positioned at either end of this rod, with the capped end of each bottle pointing in the same direction, perpendicular to the rod.
+Each coil was mounted with two aluminum bolts, which passed down through the rod and into the tapped holes in the top of the plexiglass coil assembly.
+The circuit box was attached with aluminum brackets directly below the center of the frame, leaving enough space between the rod and the top of the box to allow one to use the center of the rod as a hand grip.
+The batteries were secured to a belt around the operator's waist (FIG. 4).
 Two conventional six-volt lantern batteries were used, connected in series.
-In order to prevent false readings, we found it absolutely necessary to remove the batteries metal casings.
+In order to prevent false readings, we found it necessary to remove the metal casings of the batteries.
 This task was easily accomplished with a can opener and a pair of pliers.